Win Pe: Early Training

 Win Pe is from Mandalay, the historical and cultural capital of Myanmar and from a prominent Mandalay family.
 His father, Shwepy U Ba Tin, a famous scholar of Myanmar art, history and culture, was very supportive of Win Pe’s artistic development.
 While his father was an anti-colonialist and preferred traditional Myanmar music, he was open to his son’s discovery of American Jazz and European classical music which he heard from Radio Ceylon and American movies and sent him to apprentice with the successful painter, Ba Thet.
-His friend Paw Oo Thett joined him there and after a while Ba Thet sent both of them to study with Kin Maung to learn modernist, more abstract art trends.
+His friend Paw Oo Thett joined him there and after a while Ba Thet sent both of them to study with Kin Maung (Bank) to learn modernist, more abstract art trends.
 Later, both would take Norman Rockwell’s correspondence course, the Famous Artist School.
 The work of one of the School’s instructors, Dong Kingman, the Chinese-American watercolorist, was a great influence on Win Pe.